Pikumin1432/ARZome/README.md

 # ARZome

-Argument Reality for Zome construction.
+Augmented Reality for Zome Construction

 One can place a Zome model generated from a .vef file (Scott Vorthmann's vZome format) in the virtual space of a smarphone.
 By adjusting it to a half-constructed physical Zome model, one can construct complicated 3D Zome models easily.
 It works for iPhone (iPhone 8 or later) and iPad (iPad Pro) .